ARMmbed/mbed-cli-windows-installer/README.md

 ## Process

-* Install the mbed CLI dependencies - Python, GCC, Mercurial, Git and the mbed Serial Driver - and then mbed CLI itself using pip.
+* Install the mbed CLI dependencies - Python, GCC, Mercurial, Git and the mbed Serial Driver - and then mbed CLI 1.0.0 from source.
 * Contains two installer types:
   * Default: Installs all dependencies.
   * Advanced: Allows to select dependencies.